-We have Fellows all around the globe.
+There are many Fellows all around the globe.

-Fellows value the Society as a trustworthy source of information on Scotland’s history and enjoy the connection with a long standing learned organisation.
-Fellows can keep abreast with new research findings and support the Society’s advocacy work to protect Scotland’s historic and archaeological environment.
+Fellows value the Society as a trustworthy source of information on Scotland’s past and enjoy the connection with a long standing learned organisation, founded in 1780 during the Scottish Enlightenment.

 Help us: champion research; stimulate discussion; enhance public understanding; and share our extraordinary heritage.
 Donate directly to the Society now.